Bitcoiners donâ€™t cry.

 â€œIt looks like this [Bitcoin] thing is going to work.
 It doesnâ€™t look like itâ€™s going to zero.
 It looks like itâ€™s financial acid, and anything it touches, itâ€™s really going to swallow up and just destroy.â€

 Thatâ€™s an understandably worrying vision for some in the legacy financial system.
-The IMF and World Bank in particular have balked at El Salvadorâ€™s plan.
-A forthcoming Salvadoran bond backed by bitcoin and bitcoin mining could help the country make an end run around IMF financing, which is often doled out to developing countries with serious strings attached.
+The International Monetary Fund and the World Bank in particular have balked at El Salvadorâ€™s plan.
+A forthcoming Salvadoran bond backed by Bitcoin and Bitcoin mining could help the country make an end-run around IMF financing, which is often doled out to developing countries with serious strings attached.

 Mallers professes confusion at the development banksâ€™ hostility.

-â€œI actually just presented at the IMF, and this is what I told them: The G-20 (group of 20 major economies) and the U.N.
-(United Nations) have a mandate to lower the cost of remittance and cross-border payments to 5%.
-And itâ€™s because low-wage workers, immigrants, and refugees are reliant on sending money back home to smaller markets â€¦
+â€œI actually just presented at the IMF, and this is what I told them: The G20 and the U.N. have a mandate to lower the cost of remittance and cross-border payments to 5%.
+And itâ€™s because low wage workers, immigrants, and refugees are reliant on sending money back home to smaller markets â€¦

 â€œItâ€™s an opt-in system, and El Salvador is using it to improve the quality of their [citizensâ€™] lives.
 So what?
 If it was a hammer or a nail, or itâ€™s bitcoin, itâ€™s just a tool.
 If you have a problem with people improving their lives and their citizensâ€™ lives, then I have a problem with you.
 Then Iâ€™d really question your motives.â€

-â€œI just feel lucky to be alive and capable of building things right now,â€ Mallers says, his eyes sparkling. â€œItâ€™s a unique time for our species.â€
+â€œI just feel lucky to be alive and capable of building things right now,â€ says Mallers, his eyes sparkling. â€œItâ€™s a unique time for our species.â€